Improving the Freight Productivity of a Heavy-Duty, Battery Electric Truck by Intelligent Energy Management

-, Associate Professor, Mechanical Engineering
+Principal Investigator(s):Will Northrop, Professor, Mechanical Engineering

-Shashi Shekhar, McKnight Distinguished Professor, Computer Science and Engineering
+- Shashi Shekhar, McKnight Distinguished Professor, Computer Science and Engineering

-The Project Team is developing and implementing an intelligent-Energy Management System (i-EMS) with vehicle-to-cloud (V2C) connectivity integrated with physics-aware spatial data analytics (PSDA).
+The project team is developing and implementing an intelligent-Energy Management System (i-EMS) with vehicle-to-cloud (V2C) connectivity integrated with physics-aware spatial data analytics (PSDA).
 The i-EMS rule-based methods use collected vehicle and operations data and calculated parameters from fleet operator partners Murphy Warehouse and HEB as inputs into physics-based adaptive learning algorithms developed in the project to predict and reduce the future energy consumption of the vehicle.
 The resulting i-EMS will increase the vehicle driving range and lower the operating cost of BEV Class 8 freight movement trucks that drive ~250 miles per day.